Procedure at time of death

 Death at home

-In the event the death occurs at home, the person finding the body should first notify their local police department.
-The police will then notify the county medical examiner (coroner) for permission to release the body to the family.
-Upon the medical examiner’s permission to release the body, the family should then notify the Body Bequest Office.
+In the event a death occurs at home, the person finding the body should first notify their local police department.
+The police will notify the county medical examiner (coroner) for permission to release the body to the family.
+Upon the medical examiner's permission to release the body, the family should notify the Body Bequest Office.

-At times, when a death has occurred in either a hospital, nursing home, or at home, and the cause of death cannot be determined, the body comes under the jurisdiction of the county medical examiner and an autopsy sometimes becomes necessary.
+At times, when a death has occurred in either a hospital, nursing home, or at home, and the cause of death cannot be determined, the body is under the jurisdiction of the county medical examiner and an autopsy may sometimes become necessary.
 When a situation like this occurs, Wayne State University School of Medicine would not be able to accept the body donation.
-The family would then have to make other burial arrangements
+The family would then have to make other burial arrangements.